Conspiracy Theories (CT) Digital Video Project

 on Submission, Format, Group Work and the use of AI.

-Your CT Final Digital Video Project must include these sections: - CT Description and Background (2 marks)
+Your CT Final Digital Video Project must include these sections:

 o A clear introduction of your topic.
 Present the CT, including WHO, WHAT and WHY of the CT in writing